-This guide to Universal Studios Japan offers tips & tricks for visiting Osaka’s popular theme park, which is home to Wizarding World of Harry Potter and in 2020, Super Nintendo World!
+This 2023 guide to Universal Studios Japan offers tips & tricks for visiting Osaka’s popular theme park, which is home to Super Nintendo World, Harry Potter, Jaws, and more!
 This includes USJ strategy & info about where to eat, what to do, how to avoid crowds, minimize wait times, and more!
-(Updated January 7, 2020.)
+(Updated January 8, 2023.)

-No matter whether you’re planning a trip to Universal Japan before Summer 2020, around the Tokyo 2020 Olympics, or sometime later in the year once Super Nintendo World, there’s one thing for which you should be prepared: crowds.
+No matter whether you’re planning a trip to Universal Japan in 2023 to see the first phase of Super Nintendo World, or sometime later, there’s one thing for which you should be prepared: crowds.
 In our experience, Universal Studios Japan is the busiest theme park on the planet, with heavy attendance and multi-hour wait times for many attractions on many days.

 We’ve made several trips to Osaka, Japan over the last few years (consult our Osaka, Japan City Guide for recommendations beyond Universal), updating this guide regularly with our visits.
 One common thread throughout our visits has been the crowds.
 On busy days, we have seen posted wait times of 300 minutes for the Flying Dinosaur, Hollywood Dream, and Harry Potter and the Forbidden Journey.